The Customer Lifecycle: The Highway to Customer Loyalty

 👆 Be careful not to confuse the customer lifecycle with the product lifecycle and the customer journey, which are different concepts.

-What about SaaS customer journey?
-To find out more, we invite you to check out this article.
+What about the SaaS customer journey?
+To find out more, check out this article.

 The Role of the Customer Lifecycle

 What is the purpose of the customer lifecycle, and what are its benefits for your company?
 Properly identifying the stages of your customer lifecycle allows you to:

 - Increase the effectiveness of marketing sales and communication actions by adapting them according to the stage the customer is at